This post contains sponsored links. Please read full disclosure if you would like additional details.

 Parker’s Hideaway was recently added and sleeps 6.
 It also connects to the NYS snowmobile trail system.
 The lodge has a working gas fireplace, kitchen, living room, breakfast nook, two bedrooms, and two baths.

-I chose these sponsored links to make preparing for a hike a bit easier:
+I chose these items to make preparing for a hike a bit easier:

 History of Letchworth State Park

-During the Great Depression The Civilian Conservation Corp made improvements to the park including creating steps going down the steep inclines.
+During the Great Depression the Civilian Conservation Corp made improvements to the park including creating steps going down the steep inclines.
 President Roosevelt created the CCC on March 31st, 1933 as part of the Emergency Conservation Work Act.
 This program provided jobs for over 3.5 million people between 1933 and 1942.
 3000 of these people worked at Letchworth State Park.
 They created the trails, picnic areas, cabins and roads that we use today.
+Along with Letchworth State Park, the CCC worked on many other parks around the nation such as Florida Caverns State Park where the excavated the caverns and made them safe for people to walk through.